A White Pine is a majestic evergreen when planted as a

 the branches.
 The wood is light, soft, weak, compact, straight grained,

-easily worked and light brown.
+weighs 25 pounds per cubic foot.
 There is not much distinction in the

 grain between spring and summer wood so it is highly prized for